jbetancur/john-betancur/content/blog/optimizing-react-components/index.md

 ---
 title: Optimizing React Components
 date: "2019-08-18T22:40:32.169Z"
-description: While pre-optimization can sometimes be the root of all evil there are times when you need to use shallow prop comparisons such as React.memo and React.PureComponent.
-But what happens when you've done that and your component still re-renders?
+description: While pre-optimization can sometimes be the root of all evil there are times when you need to use shallow prop comparisons such as React.memo and React.PureComponent to control when a particularly expensive component re-renders.
+In order for `React.memo` and `React.PureComponent` to work as intended you'll want to ensure that any object based props you are passing to your component are actually "the same", otherwise, the point of the optimization is defeated.
 image: tuneup.jpg
 published: true
 ---

-While pre-optimization can sometimes be the root of all evil there are times when you need to use shallow prop comparisons such as [React.memo](https://reactjs.org/docs/react-api.html#reactmemo) and [React.PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent).
-But what happens when you've done that and your component still re-renders?

-The first thing you'll want to check is that the props you are passing to your component are actually "the same".
+While pre-optimization can sometimes be the root of all evil there are times when you need to use shallow prop comparisons such as [React.memo](https://reactjs.org/docs/react-api.html#reactmemo) or [React.PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent) to control when a particularly expensive component re-renders.
+In order for `React.memo` and `React.PureComponent` to work as intended you'll want to ensure that any object based props you are passing to your component are actually "the same", otherwise, the point of the optimization is defeated.

 Such an issue arose while I was developing [React Data Table](https://github.com/jbetancur/react-data-table-component).
 React Data Table has a deep component tree that consists of headers, rows, cells and in some places expensive calculations such as sorting, column generation, themes, etc...).
 Despite the use of `React.memo` on expensive components, the entire React Data Table library would re-render its rows, columns, cells, checkboxes and perform a re-sort whenever it's parent component triggered a re-render.

-As it turned out I thought that I was passing the same props down my component tree, but in fact they were not.
-This negated the benefit that `React.memo` was trying to provide.

 ## Equality & Sameness
 Before we delve into the solution, it's important to briefly revisit how Javascript performs comparisons.
 Let's start with primitives.
 Primitives in Javascript are strings, numbers, booleans, undefined and null (yep, undefined and null are types).
 These are considered value based comparisons.
 This means that comparing primitive values to another equal primitive value will result in a true condition: